maptv/decalendar/docs/decalendar.md

 In the table above, the units with positive exponents are used for `Decalendar`, while the ones with negative exponents are used for `Declock`. `Cents` (`¢`) can serve as a useful point of comparison to understand the scale of some of the units in the table above, because each `cent` is 1 percent of the day, which is about a quarter hour (1% = 14.4 minutes).
 In comparison to `cents`, `mils` are ten times smaller (.1% = 1.4 minutes), `dimes` (`⅒`) are ten times larger (10% = 144 minutes), and `deks` (`ι`) are 1000 times larger (1000% = 14400 minutes).
 To be clear, 1 `dek` contains 10 whole days while the other units are fractions of days.

 `Declock` units smaller than `mils` are not easy to think of as percents of a day.
-For `phrases` (` ̑`) and `beats` (`࿁`), music serves as a much more useful analogy.
+For `phrases` (` ̑`) and `beats` (`♫`), music serves as a much more useful analogy.
 In fact, `phrases` and `beats` are musical terms.
 The duration of a musical beat depends on the tempo, but a `Declock beat` is always precisely 0.864 seconds long.
 This translates to a tempo of 69.4̅ (69⁴/₉ or 625/9) beats per minute, which is coincidentally also within the normal range of a resting heart rate. `Declock beats` are organized into groups of 2 called `bars` or `measures`, groups of 10 called `phrases`, and groups of 20 called `periods`.
 A real example of music that follows this exact pattern is Haydn's [Feldpartita](https://en.wikipedia.org/wiki/Period_(music)).

 `Declock` units smaller than `beats` are too small for typical daily use.
 For example, a `mic` (`microday`, `μ`) is faster than a blink of an eye.
 Each frame in a video playing at 60 frames per second will be shown for about 1.93 `liphs` (`milliphrases`, `m̑`).
-A `lib` (`millibeat`, `m̊`) is not enough time for a neuron in a human brain to fire and return to rest.
+A `lib` (`millibeat`, `m̈`) is not enough time for a neuron in a human brain to fire and return to rest.
 Sound can travel from a person's ear to their other ear in about 7 `nans` (`nanodays`).
 Noticing that a sound reaches one ear before the other can help humans to localize the source of the sound, but a `roph` (`microphrase`, `μ̑`) difference might be too fast to notice.
-In a `rob` (`microbeat`, `μ̊`), a USB 3.0 cable transferring 5 gigabytes per second can send 4.32 kilobytes, the equivalent of a text file with 4320 characters.
+In a `rob` (`microbeat`, `µ̈`), a USB 3.0 cable transferring 5 gigabytes per second can send 4.32 kilobytes, the equivalent of a text file with 4320 characters.

 ### Time Zones {#sec-zones}